petyosi/react-virtuoso-site/src/content/README.md

 - Can render footer at the end of the list;
 - Can pin the first `N` items to the top of the list.

+React Virtuoso is as small as possible ([Bundlephobia check](https://bundlephobia.com/result?p=react-virtuoso)), with a single dependency to the resize observer polyfill.

 ## Get Started

 Install the package in your React project: